 Download a higher resolution photo of Josh

-Before starting Rhiza Labs, Mike worked for MAYA Design.
+Before starting Rhiza, Mike worked for MAYA Design.
 He has published papers in pervasive computing, distributed systems, information visualization, and user experience design.
 He has contributed to the design and development of numerous products.

 When not hacking or pondering the future of information technology, Mike likes to travel to offbeat places.
 He also enjoys feeling guilty about not keeping up with his writing and sketching projects.
 He loves his wife, cats, and public transit, and maintains a website devoted to the latter.